How Corporate Culture Drives Revenue Growth (or Derails It)

 Harvard Business School recently reported that an effective workplace culture can account for up to half of the differential in performance between organizations in the same industry.
 Our own organizational alignment research found that cultural factors accounts for 40% of the difference between high and low performing companies in terms of:

-Needless to say, organizational culture does indeed play a powerful role in a company’s growth strategy.
+Needless to say, organizational culture should play a powerful role in a company’s growth strategy.

-Where were their corporate values about serving their customers with integrity?
-The organization became a target of congressional hearings, their stock suffered huge losses, and there was a leadership shakeup.
-Not the year-over-year growth they were looking for.
+Their corporate values about serving their customers with integrity were nowhere to be found The organization became a target of congressional hearings, their stock suffered huge losses, and there was a leadership shakeup.
+Not the high growth they were looking for.

 We consider Zappos an example of a good relationship between corporate culture and growth.
 Zappos touts its “Culture of Wow” whereby each employee is empowered to live the company’s commitment to deliver out-of-this-world customer service.
 The company claims that their “Core Values are more than just words; they’re a way of life.”